duttaprat/AnacondaInstallation/README.md

     ![2020-09-17 (3)](https://user-images.githubusercontent.com/29531232/93409949-a806ac00-f8b5-11ea-9276-dd8e5333580d.png)

 3. Click `ENTER` and finally it prompts `yes or no`.
-Hit enter.
-It will take a few minutes to install the anaconda.
+Enter `yes`.
+It will take a few minutes to install the anaconda in your system.

 4. The installer prompts `Do you wish the installer to initialize Anaconda3 by running conda init?` Enter `“yes”`.